-When I catch up with founders on the march from $1m to $10m in ARR, the number one topic is always recruiting.
-Where do i find a great VP of Sales, Marketing, Engineering, Product, Customer Success, etc.
+When I catch up with founders on the march from $1m to $10m in ARR, the number one topic has always shifted to recruiting.
+Where do I find a great VP of Sales, Marketing, Engineering, Product, Customer Success, etc.?

 Sometimes, it seems like simply building a management team is all you have time for.
 But it’s not.
 It can’t be.
 It has to just be the start of a journey together.

-The question I always ask founders here is: Do you do 1-on-1s with your VPs and direct reports?
+The question I always ask founders here is: Do you do regular, scheduled 1-on-1s with your VPs and direct reports?
 I’d guess 90% do not.